-It is with great pride that the Joshua Chamberlain Society announces the adoption of its 4 th JCS Hero, Lance Corporal Erik Heldt, USMC.
-The grandson of a World War II veteran, LCpl.
+Lance Corporal Erik Heldt, USMC, was the grandson of a World War II veteran.
+LCpl.
 Heldt graduated from Hermann High School as a star basketball and football player.
 In 2003, at age 24, he entered the United States Marine Corps because he believed that protecting our way of life was the right thing to do in the wake of the September 11 attacks.

 A mature leader amongst his peers, Erik was a comical Marine with a bright personality and upbeat attitude that could make any situation better.
 He could make field operations and all-night missions seem much less stressful and he always made his fellow Marines feel comfortable and welcome.